Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Introduction

 In this light, we introduce \textit{Random Linear Projections (RLP) loss}: a hyperplane-based loss function that captures non-local linear properties of the training data to improve model generalization.
 More concretely, we consider a simple example to illustrate RLP loss.
 Suppose we have a training dataset consisting of $d$-dimensional features and real-valued outcomes.
 To train a given neural network with RLP loss, we first obtain as many fixed size ($M \geqslant d+1$) subsets of feature-label pairs as possible.
 Across all such subsets, we obtain a corresponding subset of feature-prediction pairs, where the predictions are the outcomes of the neural network.
 Subsequently, we learn the corresponding regression matrices~\citep{van1987new}, and we minimize the distance between the hyperplanes associated with these matrices.
 We note that this method does not assume the true function is linear, as the large number of fixed-size subsets of feature-label pairs (random linear projections) encourages the neural network to capture potential nonlinearities.

 The outline of this paper is as follows.
-In Section \ref{SecTheory}, we mathematically formalize the RLP loss and prove relevant properties.
-In Section \ref{SecAlgorithm}, we delineate the neural network training procedure and the algorithm for generating fixed-sized subsets of feature-label pairs from the training data.
-In Section \ref{SecEmpiricalResults}, we provide empirical results demonstrating that neural networks trained with RLP loss achieve superior performance compared to MSE loss.
-Finally, in Section \ref{SecConclusion}, we summarize our work and discuss its limitations.
-Our contributions in this paper are summarized below: \begin{enumerate} \item We introduce \textit{Random Linear Projections (RLP) loss}, a new loss function tailored for capturing non-local linear properties. \item We prove that neural networks trained with \textit{RLP loss} have learned the true function when the loss is equivalent to zero, and that they converge faster than those trained with MSE loss when certain properties hold. \item We propose an algorithmic procedure to generate fixed-size subsets of feature-label pairs that are necessary for training neural networks with \textit{RLP loss}. \item We demonstrate that neural networks trained with \textit{RLP loss} achieve better performance than those trained with MSE loss or MSE loss with $L_2$ regularization. \item We show that neural networks trained with \textit{RLP loss} are more robust to overfitting, additive noise, and distribution shift, and generalize better with less data.
+In Section \ref{SecTheory}, we mathematically formalize RLP loss and prove relevant properties.
+In Section \ref{SecAlgorithm}, we delineate the algorithm for generating fixed-sized subsets of feature-label pairs from the training data.
+In Section \ref{SecEmpiricalResults}, we provide empirical results demonstrating that neural networks trained with RLP loss achieve superior performance when compared to MSE loss and Cross Entropy loss.
+Finally, in Section \ref{SecConclusion}, we summarize our work.
+Our contributions are summarized below:

+\begin{enumerate} \item We introduce \textit{Random Linear Projections (RLP) loss}, a new loss function that leverages geometric relationships to capture non-local linear properties. \item We prove that neural networks trained with \textit{RLP loss} learn the optimal function when the loss is minimized, and that they converge faster than those trained with MSE loss when certain properties hold. \item We propose an algorithmic procedure to generate fixed-size subsets of feature-label pairs that are necessary for training neural networks with \textit{RLP loss}. \item We demonstrate that neural networks trained with \textit{RLP loss} achieve better performance and converge faster than those trained with MSE and Cross Entropy loss.

 \end{enumerate}